Arg-LLaDA: Argument Summarization via Large Language Diffusion Models and Sufficiency-Aware Refinement: Experimental Setup

 Each summary is evaluated by three trained annotators with backgrounds in argument mining or discourse analysis.
 Given the input claims and evidence, annotators rate the summary using a 5-point Likert scale (1 = very poor, 5 = excellent) according to: \begin{itemize} \item \textbf{Coverage}: Does the summary reflect all relevant and diverse viewpoints from the input? \item \textbf{Faithfulness}: Are the summarized statements well-grounded in the original claims and evidence, without introducing hallucinated or contradictory content? \item \textbf{Conciseness}: Is the summary free from redundancy and excessive verbosity, while still conveying the complete argumentative structure? \end{itemize}

 All outputs are anonymized and randomly ordered to mitigate evaluator bias.
 We report the average scores across all annotators, and assess inter-annotator agreement via Krippendorff’s alpha.
 This evaluation offers a more comprehensive view of summary quality, complementing automatic scores with expert human judgment.
+Detail could be find at Appendix \ref{appendix:human}.